emaj9/computing-workshop/cw-website/pages/research-notes.md

 interview questions
 -------------------

+- keep it towards the how it plays out in your classroom
+- questions about why haven't you done x -> more likely to steer into ethics territory

 1. what is your understanding of critical pedagogy?
     a. [follow up] what is not part of your understanding of cp?